mohanty-sd/SHAPES/DATA/newbnchmrk.md

 [gensimdata.m](./DATA/gensimdata.m) to generate corresponding data realizations.
 The steps are explained below in the form of Matlab commands (in italics).

-Let *V* be the array containing the benchmark function samples and let's say we want to generate data realizations where *V* is present with signal-to-noise ratio (SNR) of 100 in zero mean and unit variance iid normal noise (i.e., white Gaussian noise).
+Let *V* be the array containing the benchmark function samples and let's say we want to generate data realizations where *V* is present with signal-to-noise ratio (SNR) of 100 in i.i.d.
+Gaussian noise (mean zero and unit variance).
 - Normalize: *unitnormsig = V/norm(V)*
 - Sampling frequency: *fs* (set it to the appropriate value)
 - Create benchmark data file: *save(* my_benchmark_file, *'fs', 'unitnormsig')*